 Although internists may act as primary care physicians, they are not “family physicians,” nor are they “family practitioners,” or “general practitioners,” whose training is not solely concentrated on adults and may include surgery, obstetrics and pediatrics.

 Unlike many internists who are destined to become cardiologists, pulmonologists, or a specialist in one particular internal medicine subspecialty area general internists trained in countries like the United States or the UK are capable of handling diagnosis and primary treatment for adult illnesses in a wide array of medical fields.
 Areas of care that internists trained in these countries deal with daily include: Cardiology (coronoary artery disease, hypertension, arrythmia，etc.); Pulmonology (asthma, COPD, pneumonia, etc.); Gastroenterology (gastritis, peptic ulcer, hepatitis, diverticulitis， etc.）; Hematology (anemia, platelet disorder， etc.); Endocrinology (diabetes, thyroid disease, etc.); and Rheumatology (arthritis, gout, vasculitis, lupus, etc.).
 They also deal with common neurology issues and kidney problems, as well as infectious diseases, to name only a few of the common areas of a patient’s health that internists manage.
 In addition, general internists also take care of preventive health tasks like annual checkups, vaccinations, as well as addressing patients’ urgent care needs such as cold/flu, food poisoning/diarrhea, and other issues.
-Many patients come to the hospital with an ailment whereby they do not know which doctor is the best to see first.
-For these patients, general internists are perfectly suited to act as their own personal private detectives due to their broad exposure to all areas of adult medicine.
-Internists can best investigate, provide patients with answers, and create plans for treating their illnesses.
+Many patients come to the hospital with an ailment whereby they do not know which doctor is better to see first.
+For these patients, general internists are suited to act as their own personal private detectives due to their broad exposure to all areas of adult medicine.
+Internists can investigate, provide patients with answers, and create plans for treating their illnesses.
 One important job of the general internist is to take care of sick inpatients in the hospital.
 This ensures that the patient enjoys continuity of care between the clinic and the hospital.
 Some family medicine doctors may also check in on patients in the hospital, but often family medicine doctors prefer to see patients in their outpatient clinics only.

 To summarize, general internists handle the broad and comprehensive spectrum of illnesses that affect adults, and are recognized as experts in diagnosis, in treatment of chronic illness, and in health promotion and disease prevention – they are not limited to one type of medical problem or organ system.
 General internists often care for patients over the duration of their adult lives – in the office or clinic, during hospitalization and intensive care, and in nursing homes – providing the physician an opportunity to establish long and rewarding personal relationships with their patients.
 When other medical specialists are involved, such as surgeons or obstetricians, internists coordinate a patient’s care and manage difficult medical problems associated with that care.